Diet — everyone’s favorite topic!

 Before I begin here, let’s not pretend I have all the answers in this department, because I don’t.
 I’m only interested in trying to figure out what seems to work best for me and I don’t care one way or the other which side of any sort of dogmatic fence that might fall on.

-And, more often that I’d care to admit, I dive headfirst into a sweet-ass bowl of ice cream.
+And, more often than I’d care to admit, I dive headfirst into a sweet-ass, giant bowl of ice cream.
 (And then usually another one a few hours later.
 And then the next day for breakfast.
 I wish I were kidding.)

 The point of all this is that my eating habits are all over the map.
 You might not even call them habits, because they can be so varied and straight-up bonkers at times.